sopra-fs24-group-09/sopra-fs24-group-09-server/README.md

 ## License
-We publish the code under the terms of the [MIT License](https://github.com/sopra-fs24-group-09/sopra-fs24-group-09-server/blob/main/LICENSE) that allows distribution, modification, and commercial use.
+We publish the code under the terms of the [Apache 2.0 License](https://github.com/sopra-fs24-group-09/sopra-fs24-group-09-server/blob/main/LICENSE) that allows distribution, modification, and commercial use.
 This software, however, comes without any warranty or liability.